Find a Qualified Attorney Near You

 Asylees

 Asylees are those provided with asylum or refugee status.
 They can stay in the U.S. because of a well-founded fear of persecution.
-A person who initially entered the country without inspection and later had their status adjusted to that of an asylee may receive permission to stay in the country.
+A person who initially entered the country without inspection and later had their status adjusted to asylee may receive permission to remain in the country.
 They may also earn lawful permanent residence.
-Although these special conditions may help, they do not guarantee LPR status or citizenship.
-Each case is unique, and evaluators base their judgments on its merits.

-Contact an Immigration Attorney Near You
+An Immigration Attorney Near You Can Help

 Immigration law can be challenging to navigate.
 The legal advice of an immigration lawyer helps you better understand your eligibility to stay in the country.